 Hypervelocity Impacts and Dusty Plasma Lab (HIDPL) - Dr. Hyde, Dr. Matthews, Dr. Kong, Dr. Qiao

-Baylor's Hypervelocity Impacts & Dusty Plasmas Lab (HIDPL) and Space Science Lab (SSL) conduct research in a number of areas and offer both basic research as well as engineering and design opportunities for graduate, undergraduate and technical support students.
-Current research topics include laboratory simulations of meso and nanostructure formation, complex plasmas, dust contamination in fusion systems, gravitoelectrodynamics, protoplanetary/protostellar evolution, grain charging in dense and tenuous dusty plasmas, grain coagulation in nebular clouds, ordered grain lattice formation within complex plasmas, wave propagation and dispersion relationships through ordered and disordered complex plasmas as well as numerical modeling of hypervelocity and low velocity shock physics.
-Additional research is being conducted in the areas of impact studies, sensor design and calibration as well as prototype design of dust particle accelerators.
-Many of the above are relatively new research areas and as such show great potential for growth.
+Baylor's Hypervelocity Impacts & Dusty Plasmas Lab (HIDPL) and Space Science Lab (SSL) conduct experimental research across a number of space physics areas and offers both basic research as well as engineering and design opportunities for graduate and undergraduate students.
+Current research topics within the HIDPL include laboratory simulations of gravitoelectrodynamics, protoplanetary/protostellar evolution, grain charging in dense and tenuous dusty plasmas, grain coagulation in nebular clouds, and hypervelocity and low velocity shock physics.
+Additional research is being conducted in the areas of impact studies, dust detector sensor design and calibration as well as prototype design of dust particle accelerators.

-Graduate students within CASPER's experimental group are supported either by the department, outside funding, research contracts or some combination of the above.
+Graduate students within CASPER's experimental group are supported either by their department, outside funding, research contracts or some combination of the above.
 In addition, NASA/Texas Space Grant Consortium Fellowships are also available for both graduate and undergraduate students pursuing a degree at Baylor University in any of the areas within the Center.
 Information concerning openings within the ASSTG, EUCOS or the HIDPL or the possibility of collaborative efforts with either should be directed to Truell Hyde.
-Information concerning the possibility of either faculty or student openings on the TSTC technical support team should be directed to Carliss Hyde, Director of External Resource Development.

 Specific areas of current interest include: